kennedysgarage/kennedysgarage/_posts/2016-09-13-debugging-css-before-debugging-tools.md

 <h3>Examples from the wild</h3>
 <p>I spent the last 30 minutes trying to find old sites that had poorly written HTML and it was shockly harder than I thought.
 Here a few, not so great, examples.</p>
 <figure>
-{% image posts/debugging-css-before-debugging-tools/kennedysgarage.png %}
+{% asset posts/debugging-css-before-debugging-tools/kennedysgarage.png %}
 <figcaption>My home page</figcaption>
 </figure>
 <figure>
-{% image posts/debugging-css-before-debugging-tools/dribbble.png %}
+{% asset posts/debugging-css-before-debugging-tools/dribbble.png %}
 <figcaption>dribbble.com/about</figcaption>
 </figure>